mdn/content/files/en-us/web/css/css_counter_styles/using_css_counters/index.md

 ### A more sophisticated example

-A counter must not necessarily be shown every time is incremented.
+A counter need not necessarily be shown every time is incremented.
 This example counts all links, however the counter is shown only when a link has no text, as a convenient replacement.

 #### CSS